-The E&R for this project is expected to begin in the fall of 2020.
+The E&R for this project began in January 2021.
 Harris County Engineering is also planning repairs that will enable the existing stormwater detention basin at this site to more efficiently fill with stormwater and to drain after a rain event.

-The exact duration of the Flood Control District E&R has not yet been determined; however, such projects typically continue for at least three years.
+The duration of the E&R agreement is three years; however, this agreement could be extended or terminated at an earlier date.
 At a later date, a construction firm would be hired to complete construction according to the project design plans, producing a fully functional expansion to the existing stormwater detention basin.

 This future expansion project will be funded with bonds approved by Harris County voters on August 25, 2018.
 When complete, it will add 140 acre-feet, approximately 46 million gallons, of stormwater storage, for a total capacity of 184 acre-feet, approximately 60 million gallons.